jaegertracing/documentation/content/docs/1.21/client-libraries.md

 * `{trace-id}`
     * 64-bit or 128-bit random number in base16 format
     * Can be variable length, shorter values are 0-padded on the left
+      * Receivers MUST accept hex-strings shorter than 32 characters and 0-pad them on the left
+      * Senders SHOULD generate hex strings of exactly 16 or 32 characters in length
     * Clients in some languages support 128-bit, migration pending
     * Value of 0 is not valid
 * `{span-id}`
     * 64-bit random number in base16 format
+    * Can be variable length, shorter values are 0-padded on the left
+      * Receivers MUST accept hex-strings shorter than 16 characters and 0-pad them on the left
+      * Senders SHOULD generate hex strings of exactly 16 characters in length
     * Value of 0 is not valid
 * `{parent-span-id}`
     * 64-bit value in base16 format representing parent span id